 Considerations for Choosing Sleeping Bags

 When you're choosing a sleeping bag, there are a few key features you should consider.
 Whether you're unsure about accessories, temperature ratings, or using a sleeping pad, here's everything you need to make your tent feel like a 5 star hotel!

 Before you even start considering different shapes and sizes, it’s important to consider what environment you need a sleeping bag for.

 If you're mostly going to be camping casually, bags that are bigger and offer more room will be perfect.
 They aren't the best for portability, but will definitely deliver on comfort.
 They're also in a lower price range, making them perfect for family trips!

-If you're going backpacking, choosing a more light-weight sleeping bag that can be compressed well is always a good plan.
+If you're going backpacking, choosing a more light-weight sleeping bag (for a good example, read our review of the Feathered Friends YF 20)that can be compressed well is always a good plan.
 It should easily fit into your bag, and won't weigh you down as you hike.
 Make sure you get a bag with a good balance between heat retention and portability!

 Finally, if you're planning a mountaineering or extreme camping trip, keep an eye out for bags that are tailored to these environments.
 They may be more expensive, but they'll be perfect for keeping you warm and dry in all terrain.